 However we may look at it, the wooden shed is part and parcel of the development of the British culture.
-One may overlook the importance of having one, but looking carefully, it may not be in the limelight, but it shines like gold in the dark with the help and support it gives to people during the era of great development in the UK.
+One may overlook the importance of having one.
+But looking carefully, yes, it may not be in the limelight, but it shines like gold in the dark.
+Especially with the help and support, it gives to people during the era of great development in the UK.

 History has shown this British passion for wooden sheds as it has been part of the growth of culture and has been incorporated many times to fit the need of the person who owns it.

 It is also well known that gardening may very well be the national pastime.
-Many studies indicate that people in their twilight years and those looking forward to retirement look forward to spending days in the garden, tending to their roses and daffodils, or planting and harvesting from their organic allotment.
+Many studies indicate that people in their twilight years and those looking forward to retirement look forward to spending days in the garden.
+Whether that be tending to their roses and daffodils, or planting and harvesting from their organic allotment.
 Of course, we know that the success of a garden also relies on the garden tools that are stored in wooden sheds.

 This is no surprise since even in the Victorian era, women who kept flowers used potting sheds that helped in relaxing them.
 These ancient greenhouses were very helpful in keeping their garden plants and flowers in tip-top shape.

 Not only do wooden sheds keep plants, but they are also a source of inspiration.
 We know the famous story of Bernard Shaw’s writing hut.
-It may seem like a simple wooden shed with its genius rotating design to collect ample sunlight, a day bed, writing desk and chair and a typewriter, but who knew that masterpieces were written in it.
+It may seem like a simple wooden shed with its genius rotating design to collect ample sunlight.
+Not to mention a day bed, writing desk and chair and a typewriter.
+But who knew that masterpieces were written in it.
 It is no doubt that there is magic in it.

-Throughout the ages and the evolution of culture, this passion did not dissipate, but it rather expanded not in small steps, but rather in giant leaps and bounds to showcase that the British people can take pride in almost anything they put their mind and heart on.
+Throughout the ages and the evolution of culture, this passion did not dissipate.
+It rather expanded not in small steps, but rather in giant leaps and bounds to showcase that the British people can take pride in almost anything they put their mind and heart on.

 With the continuous growth of the Internet, it also draws cultures and links them even closer together.
 There’s always a light that leads to the direction of more innovation for the wooden shed.
 It melds the person’s character, passion, and interests and becomes an extension of the individual.

-The rest of the world may or may not fully grasp the beauty and the giddy feeling of having this garden building and the sense of fulfillment that comes with it.
-The British man is not fazed by the onset of seeming discrimination from pursuing a passion, because time and again, it has been proven that those who do the crazy are the ones who end up changing the world.
+The rest of the world may or may not fully grasp the beauty and giddy feeling of having this garden building.
+Not to mention the sense of fulfilment that comes with it.
+The British man is not fazed by the onset of seeming discrimination from pursuing a passion.
+Because time and again, it has been proven that those who do the crazy are the ones who end up changing the world.